brombal/stylix-docs/markdown/index.md

 You aren't just limited to standard CSS properties, either.
 Stylix lets you use complex selectors, pseudo-classes, nested CSS, media queries, themes, keyframe animations, and more.

 ## Want to contribute?
-Have bugs, issues or questions?
+Have bugs, issues, or questions?

 Open an issue or submit a PR on our GitHub page: